containers/validator/README.md

 For Validator, however the primary usecase is installing a (validated) file into the system, in a particular location (often /etc), with a particular name (filenames are critical to config files).
-To support this, Validator adds some extra functionallity (on top of the basic validation).
+To support this, Validator adds some extra functionality (on top of the basic validation).
 First of all, it signs not just the content, but also the filename, as well as the file type (regular file vs symlink).
 Secondly, the primary operation is not "validate", but "install" which combines the validation of a source file with the operation that copies it into place.
-Third, validator ships with extra tools (such as the dracut module) to make it very easy to integrate file integration with system boot.
+Third, Validator ships with extra tools (such as the dracut module) to make it very easy to integrate file integration with system boot.

 Another area that differ is the trust model.
-In some of the systems above, a key represent a real-world individual or organization, and thare are key distribution and trust mechanisms to help you understand who a key represents so you can trust a message from them.
-However, in the typical validator usecase the key represents the target system (or class of systems) running validator and that single key is hardcoded into those systems.
+In some of the systems above, a key represent a real-world individual or organization, and there are key distribution and trust mechanisms to help you understand who a key represents so you can trust a message from them.
+However, in the typical Validator usecase the key represents the target system (or class of systems) running validator and that single key is hard coded into those systems.

 So, if your usecase does not primarily involve installing validated